-The GLC is an intercultural living and learning environment for 22 Georgetown undergraduate students, both international and U.S. citizens.
-Located on the 2nd floor of Copley Hall, the GLC is a part of Georgetown's Living and Learning Communities Program.
+The GLC is an intercultural living and learning environment for 28 Georgetown undergraduate students, a mix of international, exchange and American students.
+The GLC is a part of Georgetown's Living and Learning Communities Program.
 The primary goal of the GLC is to create a community in which intercultural understanding extends beyond the classroom into daily student life.
-For more information about the GLC, please contact Amy Dorsey at email@example.com.
+The GLC is located on the 4th floor of Pedro Arrupe S.J.
+Hall.
+For more information about the GLC, please contact Stacy Williams at firstname.lastname@example.org.

 GLC activities include: